cimbyote/Scale_Quiz_App/README.md

 N/A for now.
 Will implement when ready

 ## TODO
- Markup : - Implement Helper Class for getting/printing notes and scales
+- Implement Helper Class for getting/printing notes and scales
               - Service Locator Pattern?
                   - Avoid an unnecessary singleton
           - Implement a visual aspect/remove from console once structures are in place